Namibnat/Namibnat/README.md

-### Hi, I'm Vernon, an aspiring developer
+### Hi, I'm Vernon

 I've been a hobby programmer since my early childhood.
 I started coding with BASIC back in the 80s, but thus far my career has always been in tourism.
 My work has focused on leading guiding teams and training guides in Namibia.
 I recently resigned from
 [AndBeyond Sossusvlei Desert Lodge][sossus-desert-lodge], Namibia's premier lodge.
 I was leading their guide teams until I left.

-I'm working on my coding skills to the level where I can enter the industry as a software developer.
-The reason I'm doing it now is due to Covid which shut down the tourism industry for a while in Namibia.
-I've wanted to make this transition for a long time, but my job has been all-consuming in recent years.
-So, the lock down was a gift to finally get down to learn a lot more.
+The Covid pandemic had a massive impact on tourism in Namibia.
+When our lodge shut down, I decided to start to work full time on skills that were of interest to me.
+To a large extend this meant code.

+After the initial lockdown, I did go and work at the lodge again, but resigned later in 2020.
+From then on, I have been working full time on developing these interests.

 I moved to the UK in mid-October.
 I'm British, even though I lived most of my life in Africa, so it was an easy move.

-My plan is to find work as a developer, ideally remote, but I'd like to be based in the West Midlands.
-If you're after someone like me, please get [in touch][website].
+My current plan is to get a job as a developer or data analyst, but then to keep on learning, hopefully to the point that I can get a degree some time in my early 50s.
+The dream is to work all the way to a doctrate in some way, relating to math, the environment and code.
+Hopefully before I'm 60.
+Lets see.

 ### What I do:

 I enjoy working with  [Python][python].
-I'm working on building up my skills in [Django][django] and related technologies.
-My goal is to work as a back-end or full-stack developer in the UK, within the next couple months.
-I've built some websites using Django over the years.
-Though the only one that's still online is my own website: [vernon-swanepoel.me][website].
+I've got a good grasp of [Django][django].
+The area I'm most interested in right now is more the data analytics side, and I've got some basic Python Data Science understanding.

 I'm a Linux enthusiast, currently running [Manjaro][manjaro].
 I've also used [Ubuntu][ubuntu] and [Arch Linux][arch] often.
 I've installing many distros to play around with them, and at one stage I did a whole [Linux From Scratch][LFS] build.